 Free Time and Materials Contract Template

 Every construction project is unique and requires a contract carefully drafted to match its requirements.
-But all contracts have certain aspects in common, and there are certain additional elements that every time and materials contract should contain.
+Still, all contracts have certain aspects in common, and there are certain additional elements that every T&M contract should contain.

 Time and Materials Contract Template